g0v/powergrid/README.md

 # powergrid
-An Android app for finding corresponding WGS coordinates for Taiwan power grid coordinates
+An Android app for finding corresponding WGS coordinates for Taiwan power grid coordinates.
+To know more about Taiwan power grid coordinates, you can reference to [Orienting with utility pole and box coordinates](http://jidanni.org/geo/taipower/index.html)

 ## Screenshots